hashicorp/terraform-website/content/source/docs/enterprise-beta/getting-started/runs.html.md

 - The code commit associated with the run.
 - How the run was triggered, when, and which user requested it (if applicable).
 - A timeline of events related to the run.
 - The output from both the `terraform plan` and `terraform apply` commands, if applicable.
+You can hide or reveal these as needed; they default to visible if the command is currently running, and hidden if the command has finished.

 ### Confirming or Discarding Plans